-Cuba Country Case Study
+Cuba: Return of the Decades of Investment in UHC, Science, and Human Resources, and the Ways to Move Forward

 Introduction

 The Republic of Cuba, an upper-middle income country[ref] of 11 million located in the Caribbean, has been widely lauded for its efforts, both in Cuba and abroad, to stem the pandemic.
-In the past decade, Cuba has made widely renowned progress against malaria and tuberculosis, and additionally has one of the lowest maternal and child mortality rates for the region (see Figure XX).
+In the past decade, Cuba is known for its abundance of doctors per capita, has made widely renowned progress against malaria and tuberculosis, and additionally has one of the lowest maternal and child mortality rates for the region (see Figure XX).
 Cuba’s GDP per capita in 2019 was about US$8,800, which put it towards the lower end of the region [WB], and it had a pandemic preparedness index score of 35.2, which ranked it 110/195 in the world [GHS index].

-Though Cuba derived some of its success in stemming COVID from its ability, as an island nation, to quick halt international travel[ref], it also derived benefits from its preexisting disaster-response institutions, its strong primary health care system and workforce, and its quick government response[ref].
+Though Cuba derived some of its success in stemming COVID from its ability, as an island nation, to quick halt international travel, it also derived benefits from its preexisting disaster-response institutions, its strong primary health care system and workforce, and its quick government response[ref].
 Cuba’s response is all the more interesting because of its difficult economic circumstances, which are due in part by a United States embargo which prohibits the normal trade of food, medicine, and medical equipment (Keck and Reed 2012); Cuba thus might shed light on some lessons learned for other resource-constrained countries.
-Ultimately, Cuba’s success to date in stemming the transmission of COVID-19, and thus having one of the lowest mortality rates regionally (Barmejo et al 2020), is indicative of a tradeoff made by the government between civil liberties and the quick stemming of the pandemic.
+Ultimately, Cuba’s success to date in stemming the transmission of COVID-19, and thus having one of the lowest COVID-19-atttributable mortality rates regionally (Barmejo et al 2020), is indicative of a tradeoff made by the government between civil liberties and the quick stemming of the pandemic.

+Figure XX.
+Trend of Selected SDG-3 Indicators Before the COVID-19 Pandemic (2009-2019), Cuba

 Overview of the health system and progress towards UHC

 Cuba currently has a single, universal health system with national coverage and free-of-charge care for patients (Gail Reed 2020).
 Almost all health facilities are government owned and operated; though the health system was centrally developed, local flexibility has been highlighted such that localized health incidents can be readily addressed (Keck and Reed 2012).
 The health system is split into three hierarchical levels which interlock: consultorios (family doctor clinics); policlinicos (specialty clinics which provide secondary care; and hospitals and institutos (hospitals and medical institutions which provide tertiary care).
-At the first level, family doctor clinics generally serve a population of between 600 and 900 patients.
+At the first level, family doctor clinics generally serve a population of up to 1,500 patients.[ref]
 At the second level, each polyclinic serves a geographic region of about 25,000 to 35,000 people.
+In any given location in the country, a polyclinic is usually located within a few blocks.
 And at the third level, circa 2008 Cuba had 256 hospitals and 13 medical research centers (Offredy 2008).